IsacKun220/com1001/FAQ.md

 ## 1. How to Ask Questions

-### My problem/question is not listed below.
+### My problem/question is not listed in this FAQ.
 What should I do?

 1. For questions about the assignment, check the [Assignment FAQ](https://vle.shef.ac.uk/webapps/blackboard/content/listContent.jsp?course_id=_96428_1&content_id=_5798808_1&mode=reset)